xingheliufang/deepseek-go/README.md

 - **deepseek-chat**
   A versatile model designed for conversational tasks.
+  Usage: `Model: deepseek.DeepSeekChat`

 - **deepseek-reasoner**
   A specialized model for reasoning-based tasks.
+  Usage: `Model: deepseek.DeepSeekReasoner`. <br/>
   **Note:** The Reasoner model currently does not support level system/assistant messages.
 You will recieve a 400 error if you try to.
+We don't know why.

 <details open>
 <summary> Chat </summary>